Luis4112/Ansible_Study/readme.md

 Learned: semanage needs full path in Ansible, dependencies must be installed before use, order of operations matters for SELinux + sshd.

+### Why hardeningnew?

+Because hardening.yml is my failure project.
+Feel free to look at it.
+Don't use it.
+It's unusable either way :D It was my first time writing YAML, vim wasn't really set up correctly to simplify the indentation for writing yaml, so indentation is very much wrong.

 ### nginx.yml
 Simple nginx install and enable.
 First playbook — mainly to understand idempotency in practice.